 In 2015-2016, the Children’s Museum of Pittsburgh piloted a year-long run of the program with 10 schools in Southwestern Pennsylvania that collectively raised more than $100,000 to launch maker education in their schools.
+Then, in 2016, Google donated $1M over 2 years to support Making Spaces’ national expansion.

 The Making Spaces program aims to create a model of partnership that allows for sustainable expansion of maker education in schools and communities around the country.
 This model connects schools and educational institutions with the support they need at a local and national level.
 Making Spaces has two main components: Community Engagement and Professional Development.